Whiplash Settlement After a Car Accident

 This is not a good decision.
 A whiplash injury can linger for weeks, months or years, depending upon the speed of the crash and severity of the injury.
 Even with serious whiplash injuries, it is possible for the accident victim to feel no pain for 12 hours or more.
 So, it is important to be checked out by a doctor as soon as possible after the accident.

-Whiplash is a neck injury that occurs by the sudden forward and backward motion of the head, most commonly in a car accident.
+Whiplash is a neck injury that occurs by the sudden forward and backward motion of the head.
+Most commonly, whiplash occurs in a car accident when one car hits another from behind, also known as a rear end collision.
 Whiplash is a common injury that result even after a minor car accident.

 Generally, each State will have the same guidelines regarding whiplash however, each State has their own laws.
 Specifically the statute of limitations when filing a claim against personal injuries will vary from State to State.
 That is why it’s important to seek medical attention immediately, report your injuries and file a claim within 2 years of the accident.
 Be sure to know your States laws regarding filing a personal injury claim so you don’t let the statute of limitations run it’s course.

-Insurance companies as well as personal injury attorneys have a general recipe they rely on in order to come up with a starting number to get the negotiating started.
+When it comes to calculating a whiplash settlement, insurance companies and personal injury attorneys have a general formula they rely on in order to calculate the auto accident settlement amount.
 The formula they follow in order to calculate your whiplash settlement is the same we have in our whiplash calculator.
 The easiest way to calculate your whiplash settlement is to add up the following items together:

 - Medical expenses